Understand that data is broken down into packets to be transmitted

 Data Transmission: Breaking Data into Packets

 When data is transmitted over a network, it's not sent as a single continuous stream.
 Instead, it's broken down into smaller, manageable units called packets.
-This process is essential for efficient and reliable data transmission.
+This process is crucial for efficient and reliable data transmission.

 There are several key reasons why data is fragmented into packets: